draftm0de/github.workflows/.github/actions/tag-builder/README.md

 - Postfixes are stripped in `next-version-short`

 **Latest Version Detection**
-- Compares the built version against all tags in the repository (not just target branch)
+- Compares the built version against all tags in the repository (not just branch)
 - Returns `true` if the built version is greater than any existing tag globally
 - Useful for conditional Docker image tagging with `:latest`